seanshahkarami/clip-app/README.md

 # CLIP App

-This app perform zero-shot image classification using [OpenAI's CLIP](https://huggingface.co/docs/transformers/model_doc/clip) hosted by [Hugging Face](https://huggingface.co).
+This app perform zero-shot image classification using [OpenAI's CLIP](https://huggingface.co/openai/clip-vit-base-patch32) hosted by [Hugging Face](https://huggingface.co).

+## Model Use

+Please read the [Model Use](https://huggingface.co/openai/clip-vit-base-patch32#model-use) and evaluate if your use case fits before deploying this model.

 ## Usage